 Ridgeview Grill: At the suggestion of a long-time resident, I went for brunch at this casual dining spot at the corner of Ridge Rd. and Lake Ave. that opened in the 1960s.
 Still owned by the same family, it is the perfect spot for breakfast and lunch.
 The omelettes are great!
 They are also open for dinner with a menu of burgers, entrees, pastas and more.
 827 Ridge Rd.

 After your meal at Ridgeview Grill, head north to Homer’s Ice Cream.
 They have been making homemade ice cream since 1935!
 They make a number of flavors, but their peach flavor, made from fresh Georgia peaches, is very popular and available annually from the of May to the end of September.
 It is well-worth the drive!
-On my last trip I really enjoyed the pistachio.
+On a recent visit, I really enjoyed the pistachio and on my last visit, I really loved the coconut.
 They also feature sorbets, yogurts, sherbets and a food menu of burgers, sandwiches and salads.
 It has a colorful shop at 1237 Greenbay Rd.

 On a recent trip I went downtown and was very impressed with the large number of new restaurant offerings.